Signal Securities, Inc.

 Tips for Finding a Financial Advisor

 - Working with a financial advisor can be a great way to make sure that you're fully prepared for your retirement.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-Get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Whether you're a seasoned investor or just got started recently, it pays to know what you're doing.
 SmartAsset has you covered with our asset allocation calculator.
 Use this to figure out what your portfolio composition should look like.